 The Roman Basilica & Forum

 In Roman times, the Basilica was one of the most important in Londinium.
 In each Roman city, the Basilica was the civic center of the community.
-It housed government offices, courts, a treasury, and shrines to the various gods that Roman citizens pledged themselves to.
+It housed government offices, courts, a treasury, and shrines to the various gods to which Roman citizens pledged themselves.